Beach Report

 EPA water quality forecasts of Good, Fair and Poor are for primary contact recreation.
 Secondary contact with the water poses a reduced risk of illness as you are less likely to ingest the water.
 EPA long term water quality monitoring shows our microbial indicators only very rarely exceed secondary contact criteria.

-Samples are collected at 36 beaches on Port Phillip Bay every week.
+Samples are collected at 36 beaches around Port Phillip Bay fortnightly.
 These samples are tested for enterococci, an indicator of faecal pollution (e.g., sewage, animal faeces).
 Swimmers who ingest water contaminated by faecal pollution may become ill.

 Lab analyses to determine enterococci levels take 24 hours.
 Results are reported to the community the day after samples were collected.
 If microbial water quality standards are not met and there hasn’t been any recent rain, EPA takes a second sample to investigate further.
 Water quality is expected to meet standards if there hasn’t not been rain and stormwater pollution.